top of page

 ACEs, Obesity, and Health Risks

-Studies show that individuals with four or more ACEs are significantly more likely to struggle with obesity compared to those with fewer or no ACEs.
-And this isn’t just about weight—it’s about what comes with it: increased risk of diabetes, heart disease, chronic pain, and even shortened life expectancy.
+Studies indicate that individuals with four or more ACEs are significantly more likely to struggle with obesity compared to those with fewer or no ACEs.
+This isn’t just about weight; it’s about the accompanying health risks.
+Increased risk of diabetes, heart disease, chronic pain, and even shortened life expectancy often follow.

 When we understand obesity through the lens of trauma, we shift from blame to compassion.
-We see not just “poor choices” but survival strategies in the face of overwhelming stress.
+We begin to see not just “poor choices” but survival strategies in the face of overwhelming stress.

 Breaking the Cycle